 Habitat Restoration & Enhancement Act

-Signed into law in 2014, the Sustainable Conservation-sponsored Habitat Restoration and Enhancement Act expedites the permitting process with the California Department of Fish & Wildlife (DFW) for small-scale, voluntary projects that improve rural habitats, urban watersheds and coastal water quality.
-By simplifying the permitting process with DFW, landowners, state and local government agencies, and conservation organizations can increase the number of restoration projects completed each year – without reducing environmental safeguards or assurances.
+Enacted in 2015, the Sustainable Conservation-sponsored Habitat Restoration and Enhancement (HRE) Act expedites the permitting process with the California Department of Fish & Wildlife (CDFW) for small-scale, voluntary projects that improve many kinds of habitats, as well as urban watersheds and coastal water quality.
+This new Program helps landowners, state and local government agencies, and conservation organizations do more restoration projects each year – without sacrificing any environmental protections.

 Getting the Word Out

-Getting the Act passed was just the start.
+Getting this landmark legislation off the ground was just the start.

-We also provide applicants with technical resources and assistance to help them learn and adapt to these new permitting effort.
-Contact us to schedule a programmatic permitting consultation for your upcoming projects.
-Check out Technical Resources for application information and more.
+We also provide technical resources and application assistance to help people learn about and use the Program.
+Contact us to schedule a programmatic permitting consultation for your upcoming project.
+In addition, check out Technical Resources for application information and more.